IBM/iot-mic-sts-ifttt-slack/steps/ifttt.md

 URL: https://maker.ifttt.com/use/<key>
 ```

-Paste it in the `http request node` in Node-RED editor and make sure the `Method` in there is selected: `POST`.
+Paste it in the `http request node` in Node-RED Starter's editor and make sure the `Method` in there is selected: `POST`.

 <hr>